 2.10.
-The developing draft 30-year Housing Revenue Account Business Plan (structure and text only) as set out in Appendix 4 and supports any minor amendments to be completed by the Executive Director (Environment and Place) in consultation with the Cabinet Member for Housing and Planning.
-The final version of the Business Plan will be submitted to Cabinet for approval in February 2024.
+The 30-year Housing Revenue Account Business Plan as set out in Appendix 4 and supports any minor amendments to be completed by the Executive Director (Environment and Place) in consultation with the Cabinet Member for Housing and Planning.